Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

 When moving the mouse onto one of these shapes, the center position of the shape is indicated in world coordinates.
 In the case of players, the jersey number is shown additionally.

-We can change a soccer scene in many ways.
+We can arrange a soccer scene in many ways.
   ### Loading a scene
   The button "Examples" offers some simple test scenes to load.
   ### Resetting the scene